ohadMarmor/flight_bot/README.md

 3. Receive destination suggestions based on the conversation.
 4. Explore the provided links to book flights and discover events in the chosen destination.

+## Set Credentials
+To ensure the proper functioning of the Flights Chatbot for Sports Fans, please follow these steps to set the required credentials:

+Open the flight_bot_nlp.py file in your project.
+Locate the section where the OpenAI token needs to be filled.
+Look for a variable or configuration related to the OpenAI API.
+Replace the placeholder or empty value with your actual OpenAI token.
+This token authenticates your access to the OpenAI API.
+Make sure to keep your token secure and avoid sharing it publicly.
+Additionally, find the Kiwi links in your project code where affiliate identification is required.
+Insert your affiliate ID into the appropriate Kiwi links.
+This affiliate ID allows you to track and earn commissions from flight bookings made through your application.
+By setting these credentials, you will ensure that the Flights Chatbot for Sports Fans functions properly and integrates with the necessary APIs.

+Note: Ensure that you follow any specific instructions provided by OpenAI and Kiwi.com regarding the usage of their APIs and affiliate programs.

+Make sure to save the updated file with the credentials in place before running the application.

 ![image](https://github.com/ohadMarmor/flight_bot/assets/92535416/824942dd-5d10-487a-bd96-d87c98f9c1dd)
 ![image](https://github.com/ohadMarmor/flight_bot/assets/92535416/17e0356a-91dd-48c1-bcec-42c35cf3ba99)
 ![image](https://github.com/ohadMarmor/flight_bot/assets/92535416/a6707cf2-76a7-4276-9ff4-a757965ee317)